 Find out how they handle cracked or chipped teeth, abscesses, gum disease, etc. This can tell you what services they provide, or if you need to have another dentist on hand for more specialized procedures.
 If that is the case, they may even have a network of professionals who help with specific dental needs.
 Find out what structure is in place for emergencies to determine whether or not it will meet your needs before choosing a dentist.

-Call our Waco or Harker Heights dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Waco, Harker Heights or Burleson dental office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.